StackVista/stackstate-docs/setup/otel/getting-started/getting-started-lambda.md

 We'll setup monitoring for one or more AWS Lambda functions:
 * The monitored AWS Lambda function(s) (instrumented using Open Telemetry)
-* The Open Telmetry collector
+* The Open Telemetry collector
 * SUSE Observability or SUSE Cloud Observability

 ![AWS Lambda Instrumentation With Opentelemetry with Open Telemetry collector running in Kubernetes](/.gitbook/assets/otel/open-telemetry-collector-lambda.png)